-Following the 2025 presidential inauguration, the White House released a myriad of new executive orders (EOs) on a host of issues.
-Many of these orders contain broad directives and it will take time for the practical implications of these actions to become clear.
-The documents mostly establish the new administration’s priorities and some of the approaches the federal government is likely to take during this presidency.
-In this News Alert released shortly following the new EOs, CAPLAW provides its initial understanding of the orders that specifically refer to federal grantees, the use of federal funds by non-federal entities, and private sector employers.
+With each new presidential election, a myriad of executive orders (EOs) are issued.
+Many of these orders contain broad directives and it takes time for the practical implications of these actions to become clear.
+The documents mostly establish the new administration’s priorities and some of the approaches the federal government is likely to take during a presidency.
+In this News Alert, CAPLAW provides its initial understanding of recently issued orders that specifically refer to federal grantees, the use of federal funds by non-federal entities, and private sector employers.

 Supreme Court Corner: Update on Anti-Discrimination in Federal Grantmaking